 People who work in this field are admired for having a dignified career.
 And they often feel a heightened sense of self-assurance since they know that they can help handle medical issues or emergencies even when they aren't on the job.

 In Canada, no group of regulated health care workers is larger than nurses.
-They make up one-third of the sector's workforce.
-Even so, the country has a shortage of them.
-And that shortfall is predicted to grow to about 60,000 by the year 2022 due to a population that is aging, living longer, and in need of more and more professional care.**
+Even so, the country has a shortage of RNs and LPNs.
+And that shortfall is predicted to grow to about 17,500 between 2017 and 2026 due to a population that is aging, living longer, and in need of more and more professional care.1

 Lively and Interesting Work Days